pramidatumma/ADR-examples/docs/adr/0005-use-elastic-search-for-exposing-enterprise-wide-search-api.md

-# 5. Use Elastic Search for exposing enterprise wide search API
+# 5. Use Elastic Search for free text search of Product

 Date: 2020-07-28